insdead/Kazakhstan-Pharmacy/README.md

 # Kazakhstan-Pharmacy
-> List of all pharmacies in Kazakhstan
+> List of all (2977) pharmacies in Kazakhstan

 ## General info
-> Addresses and names of all pharmacies in Kazakhstan
+> Addresses and names of all pharmacies in Kazakhstan.
+Result will be in the 'note2.txt'.

 ## Install it
 `pip install BeautifulSoup`<br/>